HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-06-30-tests-as-complete-specifications.md

 and the test keeps failing until the bug is fixed, but low probability failures are still annoying because they move the point at which you discover the problem further away from when you introduced it.
-This is especically true when you're using [stateful testing ]({{site.url}}{% post_url 2016-04-19-rule-based-stateful-testing %}), because the search space is so large that there are a lot of low probability bugs.
+This is especially true when you're using [stateful testing ]({{site.url}}{% post_url 2016-04-19-rule-based-stateful-testing %}), because the search space is so large that there are a lot of low probability bugs.